Chapter 5: Prelude

 Placing his left hand on one of the Green Emeralds lodged into the slots of his sword, he drew yellow-white energy from it.
 Sheathing his weapon, he poured in Mana to shape the energy, which quickly formed an orb that appeared in front of his chest and between his palms.
 Pushing his hands outward, he called out “BOLT!”

 A yellow-white beam shot out from Tails’ palms.
 It zig-zagged down the platform, arced around a stack of crates and struck the third guard who was cowering behind them.
 The impact sent high-voltage electricity shooting through the hapless grunt’s body and left a singed, blackened mess in its wake.

-Not waiting to see if his magic attack hit, Tails swiftly turned around and dashed towards the stairwell leading up to the street.
+Smirking at the effect of his magical attack, Tails swiftly turned around and dashed towards the stairwell leading up to the street.
 Once there, he spotted the three Humans and Bark near the reactor’s entrance.
-The woman was hunched over a small, hand-held computer to which she was rapidly typing codes into.
+The woman was hunched over a small, hand-held computer to which she was rapidly typing codes.
 The computer was connected to the door security controls.

-Biggs and Wedge were standing close by to her, keeping watch when the dark-haired man spotted the fox coming out of the station entrance.
+Biggs and Wedge stood close by to her when the dark-haired man spotted the fox coming out of the station entrance.
 He waved his hand and his face split into a wide grin as he motioned Tails to come over.
 “Hey, welcome to the party!” he chortled, his tone friendly as the fox approached his side.
 “You’re from SOLDIER, aren’t you?” he asked, sizing up the slightly shorter swordsman.
 “I never expected to see a guy like you work with an organization like TORNADO.”

 Tails crossed his arms and shrugged in response.
 He was uninterested in socializing with his charges.